Florida governor's coronavirus dilemma: health vs. economy - KEYT | KCOY

 “We can’t solve the economic health crisis without fixing the public health crisis,” Eskamani said.

-Business owners, meanwhile, are trying to keep track of the often-conflicting directives from DeSantis, as he tries to keep the economy as active as possible, and officials in Miami-Dade, Orlando and other counties who have ordered all but “essential” businesses to shut down.
+Business owners are trying to keep track of often-conflicting directives from DeSantis, as he tries to keep the economy as active as possible, and officials in Miami-Dade, Orlando and other counties who ordered all but “essential” businesses to shut down.

 “We have to flatten the curve to restore consumer confidence, then get back to business,” said Alex Marin, co-owner of the Hungry Pants restaurant in Orlando.
 “We can’t sail a sailboat when there’s no wind in the sails, so we’re just going to sit in the water until then.”

-Mike Harting, the owner of 3 Daughters Brewing in St. Petersburg, said he thinks DeSantis has done a decent job so far of prioritizing the health and safety of residents, but would like him to help small businesses connect with banks.
+Mike Harting, owner of 3 Daughters Brewing in St. Petersburg, said he thinks DeSantis has done a decent job of prioritizing residents’ health and safety, but would like him to help small businesses connect with banks.

 “I appreciate his leadership,” Harting said.
 “Are any of these the right calls?
 I have no idea, and none of us will until this is done.
 He’s taking action.”

-Harting said the state’s service industry was especially hard hit when DeSantis ordered all restaurants and bars to provide pickup or delivery service only — a decision he said he understood but that nonetheless forced him to lay off all 57 of his employees.
+Harting said Florida’s service industry was especially hard hit when DeSantis ordered restaurants and bars to provide pickup or delivery service only — a decision he said he understood but that nonetheless forced him to lay off his 57 employees.

 “We can plan for things we know,” he said.
 “We can’t plan for things we don’t know.
 What does opening up again look like?
 When places around the world open, what does that look like?
 What does the flip side of this look like?”